 vi.
 Training.
 The normal workday and/or workweek for Senior Access Controllers may be modified to accommodate training or educational requirements.
-Such modifications shall not be made unless the training or educational requirement is for a time period of five (5) or more calendar days.
+Such modifications shall not be made unless the employee is given 5 working days notice.
 Employees required to attend approved training shall be compensated at the assigned shift rate of pay.

-D. Construction Support Specialist, Construction Support Specialist, Lead
+B. Construction Support Specialist, Construction Support Specialist, Lead

 - i.
 Hours of Duty.
 Management shall have the discretion to assign shifts of varying lengths, including but not limited to ten (10) hour, or eight (8) hour, or twelve (12) hour shifts. - ii.
 Work Assignments.
 Straight time work assignments will be assigned by seniority and the employer will endeavor to equalize overtime among employees recalled to work in as equitable distribution as practical.
 The employer will make a good faith effort to post work schedules one (1) week in advance. - iii.
 Rotating Shifts.
 The current system of rotating shifts will be maintained.
-Access Controllers can swap shifts among themselves with management approval.
+Access Controllers can swap shifts among themselves with management approval. - iv.

-iv.
 Badging Pay.
 The Port agrees to compensate Construction Support Specialists and Construction Support Specialist, Lead, who are not scheduled to work, four hours report pay to complete the annual badge renewal process.
 No more than four hours pay will be approved per badging process.